carlosjln/jsonbadger/docs/examples.md

 });
 ```

 `User.hydrate(...)` is the row-like path.
-When `data` is present on the outer object, it becomes the payload source.
+It reads the payload from the configured default slug key on the outer object and ignores unregistered extra root slugs.

 Timestamp helper examples on create: